-6 TIPS TO MAKE SOCIAL MEDIA VIDEO PRODUCTION EASIER
+6 TIPS FOR EASIER SOCIAL MEDIA VIDEO PRODUCTION

 There’s a reason that the phrase–“We’ll fix it in post,” exists.
-People who say this don’t have a buttoned-up process for their video production project so they rely on an editor to shine the footage and gloss over any mistakes.
-My husband, and business partner, who’s an Emmy-awarding winning Director/Editor, has many stories of boxes of tapes arriving on his door with nothing more than a note saying, “Here’s what you’ve got.
+People who use this phrase probably don’t have a process for their video production project so they rely on an editor to gloss over any mistakes in social media video production.
+My husband, and business partner, who’s an Emmy-awarding winning Director/Editor, has many stories of footage arriving on his door with nothing more than a note saying, “Here’s what you’ve got.
 Make it great.”
-He has done it many times, but it’s not really fair to ask someone to take over the ship without a map.
+He has done it many times.
+However, people create better work when the organizational work is done on the front end.

-So, as a marketing executive purchasing video production services, what do you need to know before you arrive on set?
-Here are the five tips you and the video production team should implement before you create a project, which will allow you to toast your project rather than reach for the Tylenol bottle.
+So, as a marketing executive purchasing video production services, what do you need to know before you arrive on set for easier social media video production?
+Here are five tips you and the video production team should implement before you create a project, which will allow you to toast your project rather than reach for the Tylenol bottle.

 The creative brief should outline many things, but the most important are: